dpeerlab/spectra/README.md

 `adata` : AnnData object containing cell_type_key with log count data stored in .X

-`gene_set_dictionary`:dict or OrderedDict() maps cell types to gene set names to gene sets ; if use_cell_types == False then maps gene set names to gene sets ; must contain "global" key in addition to every unique cell type under .obs.<cell_type_key>
+`gene_set_dictionary` : dict or OrderedDict() maps cell types to gene set names to gene sets ; if use_cell_types == False then maps gene set names to gene sets ; must contain "global" key in addition to every unique cell type under .obs.<cell_type_key>

-`L`: dict, OrderedDict(), int , NoneType number of factors per cell type ; if use_cell_types == False then int.
+`L` : dict, OrderedDict(), int , NoneType number of factors per cell type ; if use_cell_types == False then int.
 Else dictionary.
 If None then match factors to number of gene sets (recommended)

 `use_highly_variable` : bool if True, then uses highly_variable_genes

-`cell_type_key`: str cell type key, must be under adata.obs.<cell_type_key> .
+`cell_type_key` : str cell type key, must be under adata.obs.<cell_type_key> .
 If use_cell_types == False, this is ignored

-`use_weights`: bool if True, edge weights are estimated based on graph structure and used throughout training
+`use_weights` : bool if True, edge weights are estimated based on graph structure and used throughout training

-`lam`: float lambda parameter of the model. weighs relative contribution of graph and expression loss functions
+`lam` : float lambda parameter of the model. weighs relative contribution of graph and expression loss functions

-`delta`: float delta parameter of the model. lower bounds possible gene scaling factors so that maximum ratio of gene scalings cannot be too large
+`delta` : float delta parameter of the model. lower bounds possible gene scaling factors so that maximum ratio of gene scalings cannot be too large

-`kappa`: float or None if None, estimate background rate of 1s in the graph from data
+`kappa` : float or None if None, estimate background rate of 1s in the graph from data

-`rho`: float or None if None, estimate background rate of 0s in the graph from data
+`rho` : float or None if None, estimate background rate of 0s in the graph from data

 `use_cell_types` : bool if True then cell type label is used to fit cell type specific factors.
 If false then cell types are ignored